chrisruffalo/ee-config/README.md

 public class ConfigureMeWithProperties {
 	@Inject
 	@Configuration(
-		paths = {
+		sources = {
-			"${jboss.server.config.dir}/application/main.properties" // main configuration
+			// main configuration
+			@Source(
+			    value="${jboss.server.config.dir}/application/main.properties",
+			    resolve=true // resolves system properties for this source ),
-			"resource:default.properties" // will look on classpath for default properties },
+			// will look on classpath for default properties
+			@Source(value="resource:default.properties")
+		},
-		resolveSystemProperties = true, // resolves system properties in paths merge = true // merges results
+		merge = true // merges results
 	)
 	private Properties config;

 }
 ```
 The result of this annotation is that a java.util.Properties object will be injected and the contents of that injection will be first populated from the file found at "${jboss.server.config.dir}/application/main.properties" and then the classpath resource with the path "default.properties" will be loaded to provide the rest of the values.
 The resolution is done in order.
-The resolveSystemProperties flag must be set to 'true' in order to resolve the token '${jboss.server.config.dir}'.
+The resolve flag must be set to 'true' in order to resolve the token '${jboss.server.config.dir}'.

 If merge was not set or set to false then **only** the values of the first configuration file would be loaded.
 Since the value is set to true each file that is found is merged with the others.
 The first file that is found has the highest priority.